shanemitnick/comed-file-renamer/README.md

 The script will rename the file in its place.

 ## Additional File Renaming
 To add more file renaming functionality, simply add a new string pattern regex.
-In theory, this program could be used to rename any file that has a matching regex.
+In theory, this program could be used to rename any file that has a matching regex for the whole file name and one for getting the account number.

 <img width="718" alt="image" src="https://user-images.githubusercontent.com/10816901/180277984-3ed445f0-30b9-4670-a948-c01108f6a88d.png">